THE COMPLETE GUIDE

-The application costs 285 euros.
+The application costs 174 euros (February, 2020).
 You cannot work in other EU countries with a Zoekjaar visa.
 You have up to three years after your graduation date to apply for a Zoekjaar visa.
 Did you know that you can obtain it multiple times?
 You can apply for a Zoekjaar visa after successfully completing a university degree.
 However, this program needs to be different from the one you previously completed.
 A Zoekjaar visa requires you to be self-sustaining.
 You are not entitled to social security or governmental financial aid here in the Netherlands and it is recommended you get a part-time job to finance your search.
-Search for a part-time job on College Life Jobs!
+Search for a part-time job on College Life Work!

 Why does the Zoekjaar exist?